IN-CORE/incore-docs/manual_jb/content/pyincore/install_pyincore.md

    Version information for pyincore and pyincore-viz can be found in
    - https://anaconda.org/IN-CORE/pyincore

-   When installing with Jupyter, there may be an error related to Fiona package.
+   **Note:** When installing with Jupyter, there may be an error related to the Fiona package.
-   It is commonly caused by the downgrade of fiona happened during the jupyter installation.
+   It is commonly caused by fiona being downgraded when installing jupyter.
    In that case, try to install jupyter first then install pyincore.
-   Otherwise, upgrade fiona by `conda update fiona` command.
+   Otherwise, you can upgrade fiona by using the `conda update fiona` command.

 To check that the package is installed run